What Is a Calorie Deficit — and Why Does It Matter for Women?

 5. Plan Your Meals

 Hormonal cravings can lead women to indulge in high calorie foods very easily.
 Meal planning can help prevent this.
 It can also save you time and energy spent in worrying about what to prepare everyday.
+If you're not sure where to start, a structured healthy meal plan for weight loss can take the guesswork out of your week entirely.
 Consider these steps:

 6. Incorporate Exercise